-- NBFC are not allowed to accept such deposits which are repayable on demand.
+- NBFC is not allowed to accept such deposits which are repayable on demand.
 Unlike banks, which accepts demand deposits.

 - Foreign Investments up to 100% is allowed in NBFC.
 On the other hand, only banks of the private sector are eligible for foreign investment, and that would be not more than 74%.

-- Banks are an integral part of payment and settlement cycle while NBFC, are not a part of the system.
+- Banks are an integral part of payment and settlement cycle while NBFC, is not a part of the system.

 - It is mandatory for bank maintain reserve ratios like CRR or SLR.
 As opposed to NBFC, which does not require to maintain reserve ratios.

 - The deposit insurance facility is allowed to the depositors of banks by Deposit Insurance and Credit Guarantee Corporation (DICGC).
 Such facility is unavailable in the case of NBFC.